CNxITER/.github/profile/README.md

 > **Code.
 Craft.
 Conquer.**

-Welcome to the official repository of **Coding Ninjas 10x Club – ITER Chapter**!
+Welcome to the Github Organization of **Coding Ninjas 10x Club – ITER Chapter**!
 We're not just a tech club — we're a movement of passionate coders, builders, and creators dedicated to **transforming potential into impact**.

 ---